-PREREQUISITE: CUA 110, 120 with a grade of C or better This course focuses on meat preparation and processing.
+PREREQUISITE: CUA 110, 120

+This course focuses on meat preparation and processing.
 Students will be responsible for the preparing of meats including beef, pork, poultry, fish and seafood so they can be used for final preparations in the other stations of the kitchens.
 Upon completion, students will be able to demonstrate an understanding of the principles in meat preparation and processing.
-(F, Sp)
+(F)